Skip to main content

 Integration Guide

-This document explains how to integrate Spacemesh into existing infrastructure, including a block explorer, an exchange, and other types of applications.
-Note that we are still working on libraries including a SDK in multiple programming languages including Go, Rust, and JavaScript to make it easier to integrate Spacemesh including talking to a node, address and transaction generation.
-In the meantime and until these libraries are available, below you'll find all the information you need to write such code yourself and build applications on Spacemesh.
+This guide explains how to integrate Spacemesh into existing infrastructure, including block explorers, exchanges, and other types of applications.
+Note that libraries are still being worked on, including an SDK in multiple programming languages like Go, Rust, and JavaScript.
+This is to make it easier for developers to integrate Spacemesh into their applications and perform actions such as talking to a Spacemesh node, generating addresses, and creating transactions.
+Until these libraries become available, this guide will provide you with all the information you need to write such code yourself and build applications on Spacemesh.

 Node Management